Planning to visit Somnath temple? Explore our Dwarka Somnath Tour.

 Small eateries are abundant around the temple complex.

-Bhalka Tirth – It is about 5 km from the Prabhas – Veraval highway.
+Bhalka Tirth – It is 5 km from Prabhas – Veraval highway.
 At this location, the arrow fired by the poacher Jara hit Sri Krishna, who was resting under a Peepal tree.
 The Lord Sri Krishna then walked and reached the banks of River Hiran from where he started his last journey.

 Shree Golokdham Tirth or Shree Neejdham Prastham Tirth – It is on the banks of River Hiran, 1.5 km away from the Somnath Temple.
 The footprint of Lord Krishna is carved here to mark the site of Neejdham Prasthan Leela.
 Baldev, the elder brother of Lord Krishna also took his last journey from here in his original serpent form.